Immigration Lawyer Chicago/ Resources/ Immigration Insights/ EB-2 vs EB-3: Visa Requirements, Steps, and Processing Time

 Applying for green card status and visas is an extremely important but complicated decision.
 Working with an experienced immigration attorney can relieve some of the burden.
 The attorneys at Scott D. Pollock and Associates, P.C. can guide you through the process of applying for an EB-2 or EB-3 visa, or porting between the two.

-Contact a member of our team today at 312.444.1940
+Contact a member of our team to schedule an immigration lawyer consultation today at 312.444.1940

 View Similar Articles